The Inheritance (TV series): Production

 The series was filmed in County Kilkenny, Ireland.
-The outside of the Funeral Home belongs to 5th generation Funeral Directors, D. Chisholm and Sons who were founded in 1878 and are located on Huntly Street, Inverness, Scotland.
-The Funeral Home is the former Queen Street Church which was converted to become the current Funeral Home.
+The outside of the funeral home belongs to 5th-generation funeral directors D. Chisholm and Sons, which was founded in 1878 and is located on Huntly Street, Inverness, Scotland.
+The funeral home is the former Queen Street Church, which was converted to become the current funeral home.

 Reception

-Ed Power, reviewing for i, rated the series 4/5 stars.
+Ed Power, reviewing for i, rated the series 4 stars out of 5.
 According to BARB 7-day data, the first episode premiered with 3.39m viewers.